Arthur Machen: Literary societies

 An Arthur Machen Society was established in 1948 in the United States and survived until the 1960s.
 It was followed by the Arthur Machen Society based in the UK, in 1986, which in turn was replaced by the current literary society, The Friends of Arthur Machen.

-The Friends of Arthur Machen (FoAM) is a non-profit international literary society founded in 1998 dedicated to supporting interest in Arthur Machen and his work, and to aid research.
+The Friends of Arthur Machen (FoAM) is a non-profit international literary society founded in 1998 dedicated to supporting interest in Machen and his work, and to aid research.
 It publishes two journals: Faunus, which reprints rare Machen articles and criticism of his work, and Machenalia.
 It fosters interest not only in Machen but in events in which he played a key part, such as the Angels of Mons affair, and organises psychogeographic excursions.

 Prominent members include Alan Moore, Stewart Lee and R. B. Russell of Tartarus Press.
 The society was nominated for a World Fantasy Special Award: Non-Professional in 2006.

 Selected works

 In approximate order of composition, with date of publication: